prayag17/JellySkin/README.md

 There are many more animation changes too!

-To use just past everything from this:
+To use just past everything from this: https://github.com/PrayagPrajapati/Jellyfin_CustomCSS/raw/master/JellyfinCUSTOM.css and past it in custom css text box and click save.
+To ope custom css go to Dashboard>General>Custom CSS